By Terry Trucco

 The hotel offers one-bedroom suites, but the rank-and-file rooms come with king beds, two full beds or two queens.
 What differentiates them are the views.
 Most are around 270 to 325 square feet – plenty big by New York standards – but those with interior views can be dark especially on low floors.
 Exterior views overlook Seventh Avenue and its hodge-podge of brick buildings, including the Wellington Hotel across the street.
 But corner rooms afford a look at Times Square or, better yet, Central Park, the inspiration for the hotel’s name (sort of).

-Bathrooms range from small to less so but are smartly renovated in black and white tile with persimmon walls.
+Bathrooms range from small to less so, but they’re smartly renovated in black and white tile with persimmon walls.

 Food and drink: Though the hotel no longer operates a restaurant, options abound.
 Park Lounge is a spacious – and good-looking — bar and sitting area behind the check-in desk with tables and club chairs and large communal tables where you can grab a crafted cocktail, beer or wine.
 It’s also ideal for tucking into a snack from Central Market, the hotel’s well-stocked grab ‘n go, stands across from the check-in desks.
 Look for breakfast pastries, coffees and snacks, many created by local vendors like North Fork Chips and Jacques Torres chocolates.
 Additionally, Starbucks and Tissorie, an agreeable sandwich shop that brews Stumptown Coffee, have outposts next door to each other in front of the hotel.
 And countless restaurants of all stripes are nearby.